larson-group/clubb_release/Readme.txt

 By default CLUBB is configured to run without any passive scalars.
-To use this option, you must modify the input/case_setups/<CASE NAME>_model.in so that sclr_dim is equal to the number of passive scalars and also set ii<SCALAR NAME> to point the index in the array containing the passive scalar.
+To use this option, you must modify the input/case_setups/<CASE NAME>_model.in so that sclr_dim is equal to the number of passive scalars.
+You will also need to set variable ii<SCALAR NAME> to be the index of the array which contains the passive scalar.
+For example, iisclr_CO2 is setup in the COBRA case to be the index containing carbon dioxide.
+New passive scalars with different fluxes and forcings would need to be added to the code.
-The intial sounding can be done at run time in this file, but large scale forcing and surface fluxes for these passive scalars must be configured in the clubb_driver code and handled at compile time.
+The initial sounding can be done at run time in <CASE NAME>_sclr_sounding file, but large scale forcing and surface fluxes for these passive scalars must be configured in the clubb_driver code and handled at compile time.
 To output the scalar fields from a CLUBB simulation, be sure to include sclram, sclrap2, etc. your stats file.
 See input/stats/all_stats.in for a complete list (commented out by default).

-Currently the code contains eddy-diffusivity scalar code (edsclram, edsclrbm) and the more sophisticated high-order scalars (sclram, sclrbm).
+Currently the code contains eddy-diffusivity scalar code (edsclr1m, edsclr2m) and the more sophisticated high-order scalars (sclr1m, sclr2m).
 Both use two dimensional arrays, but the code and results for each is separated.
 The high-order scalars require a tolerance, called `sclrtol' to set in the namelist file.
 Generally this value should be larger than machine epsilon.

-Initially, the scalar arrays were configured to contain two vertical columns containing copies of thl and rt.
+Initially, the scalar arrays were configured to contain two vertical columns containing copies of thl and rt for testing purposes.
 The code is sufficiently general that an arbitrary number of scalars can be added with a small number of modifications.
-The following files must be adjusted to customize the scalars:

-stats_variables.F:  Currently this is only configured to generate data for 2 elements for each of the sclr arrays.
-Using the sclra and sclrb variables as a template, it should be possible to add additional variables (sclrc, etc.) without any issues.

 The Namelists:

-Within the existing <CASE NAME>_model.in for each run, a sounding for the scalar variable must be added.
+Within the existing <CASE NAME>_sclr_sounding.in for each run, a sounding for the scalar variable must be added.
+See input/case_setups/cobra_sclr_sounding.in for an example.

-Setting sclrm(:,1) equal to thlm, and sclrm(:,2) equal to rtm in the BOMEX case can be done like so:

-&scalar_sounding
-sclr(:,1) = 298.7, 298.7, 299.39375, 302.4, 308.4, 313.675
-sclr(:,2) = 0.01729, 0.01657, 0.01549, 0.01082, 0.00422, 0.00241
-/

-This can be appended to the end of the file (in this case model/bomex_model.in), and it should follow the number of z-levels et cetera found in the &sounding namelist.

-Finally, if you wish to see the results of your calculations, you will need to append their names to the vars_zt and var_zm portion of the stats namelist.
+Finally, if you wish to see the results of your calculations, you will need to append the names of variabless to the vars_zt and var_zm portion of the &stats namelist.
+The file scalars_stats.in has this done already.
-The variables follow the convention of the a=1, and b=2, appended after the sclr portion of their name.
-For example. the first scalar mean is 'sclram', and the second is 'sclrbm'.
-These and their forcings are all that occurs in the zt file, the rest all occur in the zm file.
+The variables follow the convention of having the index number appended after the sclr portion of their name.
+For example, the first scalar mean is 'sclr1m', and the second is 'sclr2m'.
+These and their forcings are all that occurs in the zt file, the rest (e.g. variance, flux) all occur in the zm file.

 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%
 %